A culturally inspired, uniquely rustic addition

-Once we got the carpet up, the floors cleaned, then stained and sealed we decided to turn this wild, rumpus room into a cozy space for play, cuddles by the fire, guests to stay and my sewing machine (oh and there’s still a treadmill in there, too that my husband swears we’ll use one day).
+At the time, our youngest was six, which meant we were already weaning out of the playroom/toyland our basement had become.
+Once we got the carpet up, the floors cleaned, then stained and sealed, we decided to turn this wild, rumpus room into a cozy space for play, cuddles by the fire, guests to stay, and my sewing machine (oh, and the treadmill that my husband swears we’ll use one day :)).

-What started as an unplanned disaster, turned into a warm, multi-functioning living space where we can host gatherings, overnight guests, slumber parties and just a nice hang out spot for the teenage years ahead of us.
+What started as an unplanned disaster turned into a warm, multifunctional living space where we can host gatherings, overnight guests, and slumber parties, and serve as a nice hangout spot for the teenage years ahead of us.
+My favorite transformation?
+The Roman Clay Wall application that makes this space beautifully rustic.

 I suggest starting with a small space.
 Because it is quite a process, you’ll want to make sure that you enjoy the warmth and rustic textures before going through mixing up the paint and the compound together.